 \subsection{Instantiation}

 We instantiate the scheme using Markdown documents with YAML frontmatter.
 Metadata fields (\texttt{id}, \texttt{title}, \texttt{description}, \texttt{labels}, \texttt{bibliography}) appear in the frontmatter.
 The document body contains sections demarcated by headings with role annotations embedded as HTML comments (e.g., \texttt{<!-- role: advice -->}).
 This format requires no specialized tooling, integrates with version control systems, and remains human-readable when rendered.
 A parser extracts the structured representation by matching heading patterns and role annotations.
 This instantiation is one of many.
-The formal model (\autoref{eq:guideline}, \autoref{eq:section}) could be realized as JSON documents, database records, or knowledge graph entries.
+The formal model (\cref{eq:guideline}, \cref{eq:section}) could be realized as JSON documents, database records, or knowledge graph entries.
 Markdown prioritizes authorability and transparency: experts can write and review guidelines using familiar tools, and content remains human-readable without specialized software.
-Supplementary materials include the full catalog, executable notebooks for each demonstration below, and source code; and a narrated video walkthrough of the case studies with timestamps; notebooks render as static HTML for inspection without running code.
+Supplementary materials include the full catalog, executable notebooks for each demonstration below, source code, and a narrated video walkthrough of the case studies with timestamps.
+Notebooks render as static HTML for inspection without running code.